 For most of us, it's going to get wet and muddy before it's hot and dry.
 An umbrella is a necessity at all times.
 Find a compact model to toss in your handbag or on the backseat of your car.
 Also, swap out your thick and warm winter boots for your wellies.
 On dry days you can start wearing your ballet flats or Sperries again.Continue to 5 of 7 below.

 05 of 07

 Store your winter items now.
 Anything made of a heavy fabric like wool or fleece can now be moved to your storage area or to a bin at the back of the closet.
-I have two shelves my clothes closet; the high one has bins for off-season clothing and the low shelf is used for in-season shirts and sweaters, stacked between shelf dividers.
+Use the highest shelves in your clothes closet; and store use bins for off-season clothing.
+Use the lower shelves for in-season shirts and sweaters, stacked between shelf dividers.

 06 of 07

-Ask around your favorite stores and for cobbler recommendations.
+Ask around your favorite stores or on social media for cobbler and shoe repair recommendations.
 Bring the leather boots you’ve been abusing all winter in for a thorough cleaning and any repairs necessary.
 When you’re ready to store them they will be clean and ready to wear again in October.
 Also, think about reinforcing the hells of any stilettos you plan to wear this Spring and Summer.

-Read more about: How to Care for Your Shoe Collectio
+Read more about: H...ow to Care for Your Shoe Collection

 07 of 07

 You've spent the last 4-5 months wrapped up in as wool, fleece and tweed.
 For spring, think more linen and cotton - fabrics that require a great deal more wrinkle removing.

 - Iron: A good iron is smart investment.
 If you lack the space for a board, you can fold a towel and iron on your kitchen table, desk or a counter top in a pinch.